GDSC-UCD-Cohort-24-25/MealBuddy/README.md

 # MealBuddy – AI-Powered Meal Planning App

 ## Overview
 MealBuddy is a mobile application designed to help users track their ingredients, generate meal suggestions, and monitor their nutritional intake.
-Built with **React Native**, **Firebase**, and **OpenAI’s API**, the app offers personalized meal recommendations based on available ingredients and dietary preferences.
+Built with **React Native** and **Firebase**, the app offers personalized meal recommendations based on available ingredients and dietary preferences.

 ## Features (In Progress)
 - **Ingredient Tracking:** Users can log and manage their available ingredients.